How to Use ACRIS to Grow Your Real Estate Business

 For the best way to locate condo sales, select "Deeds and Other Conveyances" with the document class and "deed" as the document type.

-For the best way to look up co-op sales, choose “Other Documents” as the document class and “Both RPTT and RETT” as the document type.
+To look up co-op sales best, choose "Other Documents" as the document class and "Both RPTT and RETT" as the document type.

-Also under “Other Documents,” you can find zoning lot descriptions, landmark designations and a whole lot more.
+Also, under "Other Documents," you can find zoning lot descriptions, landmark designations, and much more.

-If you found in your search the document you want, click on DET.
+If you find the document you want in your search, click DET.

-DET stands for “details” and here you can get a capsule summary of the document.
+DET stands for "details," here you can get a capsule summary of the document.

-This is the place where you can find out how to read it, as DET is the document layout that is easiest to read.
+This is where you can find out how to read it, as DET is the document layout that is easiest to read.

-Meanwhile.
-“IMG” will provide you an image of the document and even allow you to print a copy for yourself.
+Meanwhile, "IMG" will provide you with an image of the document and even allow you to print a copy.

 What's Not on ACRIS